 Steps to Apply

 Create an FSA ID if you don’t have one (see above video link).
-Then go to StudentLoans.gov to complete these steps in sequential order:
+Then use the myStudentAid mobile app or go to StudentAid.gov to complete these steps in sequential order:

 Students must complete a new FAFSA each calendar year for the upcoming fall.
 The MSP school code is G21989.
 Graduate students are independent and do not need to complete “Parent” sections.